Most eligible parties to receive $3,000+ after vehicle repairs

 Current owners and lessees of affected Ram 1500 and Jeep Grand Cherokee 3.0-liter diesel vehicles that were produced between 2014 and 2016 are eligible to file claims related to the settlement.
 Claims must be submitted within 21 months of when the claims process began, and the mandated repair must be completed within two years.
 Most current owners will be eligible to receive up to $3,075 in cash compensation, and most former owners, lessees, and former lessees will receive $990.

-“We are pleased the Court has granted final approval of this settlement, which will allow consumers to finally receive the vehicle they were promised, plus cash compensation,” said Lieff Cabraser founding partner Elizabeth Cabraser, the court-appointed lead counsel for the case.
+“We are pleased the Court has granted final approval of this settlement, which will allow consumers to finally receive the vehicle they were promised, plus cash compensation,” said Lieff Cabraser partner Elizabeth Cabraser, the court-appointed lead counsel for the case.
 “This agreement accomplishes our goals of holding FCA and Bosch accountable for their diesel emissions cheating, and of compensating consumers while protecting our environment.”

 Visit the settlement website for more information about the claims period and further details on the settlement benefits.